double_arrow

 A Career in IP can be both fascinating and rewarding, even if it isn’t a career path that you set your sights on from the start.
 In fact, as Albright IP Associate and Trade Mark Attorney Joel Weston shows, you can be successful even if your route into the field doesn’t follow the standard path…

-Q How did you get into IP & Trade Marks?
+How did you get into IP & Trade Marks?

 As I cast my mind back, I would certainly say my journey into IP and Trade Marks didn’t follow the standard route.

 I left school at 16 without many GCSEs.
 I really didn’t know what I wanted to do, but as I’d always been good at science, I settled on studying that at college.
 This ultimately led me to studying Chemistry at university.
 But, at 18, I really wasn’t in the right headspace to commit myself to university.
-So, I left after the first hear with quite bad grades and started full-time work.
+So, I left after the first year with quite bad grades and started full-time work.

 Since the age of 16 I’d worked in kitchens part-time, so I picked this up full-time once I’d left that first year at university.
 By 2012 I’d worked in kitchens for five years and thought I really need to do something more than this.
 By the time I’d made this decision it was very late in the academic year and therefore the only places available at university were clearing positions.
 I’ve always been a big believer in studying a STEM or practical degree and the only two available were Chemistry or Law.
 I really didn’t want to go back to study Chemistry again, so I thought why not give something different a try and study law.